-In 2006 began directing all my efforts towards that goal, and in February 2008 bought the boat and moved aboard, living there for the following 10 years; it was a really big sustained effort during a long time, it wasn't easy at all and maybe it was somewhat a waste of energy, but I wanted to do it and did it.
+In 2006 began directing all my efforts towards that goal, and in February 2008 bought the boat and moved aboard, living there for the following 10 years; it was a really big sustained effort during a long time, it wasn't easy at all and maybe a waste of energy somewhat, but I wanted to do it and did it.

 Finding myself in the vast Ocean

-It was hard to live, work and sail alone in a tiny old boat: life was very limited by lack of space, maintenance work was a burden, and sailing alone was really dangerous... but in exchange it gave me much freedom, helped me meet all kinds of interesting people and taught me very valuable things; it really felt as being the main character of a wonderful anime, although too much real from time to time!
+It was hard to live, work and sail alone in a tiny old boat: life was very limited by lack of space, maintenance was a burden, and sailing alone was really dangerous... but in exchange it gave me relative freedom, helped me meet all kinds of interesting people and taught me very valuable things; it really felt as being the main character of a wonderful anime, although sometimes too much real!